 4 business requirements document examples to show you how it’s done

-While templates can give you a great starting point, if you’re writing your first BRD, chances are you could use some extra help.
+While templates can give you a great starting point, chances are you could use some extra help.
+Especially if you’re writing your first BRD.
+The first thing to remember is you have to make it work for your business.

-The BRD examples listed below will show you what an effective BRD looks like and provide direction as you start documenting your own requirements.
+The BRD examples listed below show what an effective BRD looks like.
+In addition, they also provide direction as you start documenting your own requirements.